-- 4.2.1.1 An RPTO should have access to facilities appropriate to the size and scope of the intended operations provided in an environment conducive to learning.
-These facilities should include: - a) General areas which consist of sufficient: - 1) Office space for RPTO managerial, administrative and training staff; - 2) Study and reference/library facilities; and - 3) Storage areas, including secure areas for training and personnel records. - b) Emergency Response Room - c) Classroom areas that are limited to a maximum of 24 students and which are suitably equipped to effectively deliver the theoretical elements of the specified training programme. - d) Examination hall for CAAM theoretical online examination. - e) Practical training areas.

-- f) Practical training area should also include Flight Operations which are designed and equipped to ensure the attainment of end-state competencies.
-These facilities should include, whenever applicable.: - 1) Operations, flight planning and briefing rooms that include: - i) Current maps and charts; - ii) Current meteorological information; - iii) suitable communication between ATC and the operations room; and - iv) maps showing current danger/restricted and training areas. - 2) Simulation and procedure trainer areas. - 3) Workshop for maintenance of UA and storage facilities. - 4) Parts, tools and material storage areas. - 4.2.1.1.1 As required by paragraph 3.9.1 (e), A risk assessment is required when nominating a Practical UA training area.
-The location of intended practical UA training area should have the following characteristics: - a) Not at a populated area; - b) Must require Municipal permission; - c) Preferably at a height of less than 400 ft; - d) Not in an Aerodrome Traffic Zone (unless paragraph 4.3 is applicable); and - e) If it is within a designated area: - it must have signage all around the location to make 'uninvolved person' aware that there is a UA training activity present; and - 2) The boundary from 'uninvolved person' must follow 1:1 rule (only applicable for UA less than 4kg)
+- 4.2.1.1 An RPTO shall have access to facilities appropriate to the size and scope of the intended operations provided in an environment conducive to learning.
+These facilities should include: - a) General areas which consist of sufficient: - 1) Office space for RPTO managerial, administrative and training staff; - 2) Study and reference/library facilities; and - 3) Storage areas, including secure areas for training and personnel records. - b) Emergency Response Room - c) Classroom which are suitably equipped to effectively deliver the theoretical elements of the specified training programme. - d) Examination hall for CAAM theoretical online examination. - e) Practical training areas. - f) Practical training area should also include Flight Operations which are designed and equipped to ensure the attainment of end-state competencies.
+These facilities should include, whenever applicable: - 1) Operations, flight planning and briefing rooms that include: - i) Current maps and charts; - ii) Current meteorological information; - iii) suitable communication between ATC and the operations room; and - iv) maps showing current danger/restricted and training areas. - 2) Simulation and procedure trainer areas. - 3) Workshop for maintenance of UA and storage facilities.